patternfly/patternfly-react/packages/react-core/src/demos/TextInputGroupDemo.md

 Hitting `escape` while focused on the input or menu will close the menu, and the menu will reopen when text is entered.

+When only one item remains in the suggestion list, tab can be used to auto-complete the typing of that item.

 ```js file="./examples/TextInputGroup/AutoCompleteSearch.js"
 ```